facebook/docusaurus/docs/api-site-config.md

 `gaTrackingId` - Google Analytics tracking ID to track page views.

+`facebookAppId` - If you want Facebook Like/Share buttons at the bottom of your blog posts, provide a [Facebook application id](https://www.facebook.com/help/audiencenetwork/804209223039296), and the buttons will show up on all blog posts.

+`twitter` - set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

 `highlight` - [Syntax highlighting](api-doc-markdown.md) options:

  - `theme` is the name of the theme used by Highlight.js when highlighting code.